-- Don't "overdue" it.
+Don't "overdo" it.

-Contrary to the previous point, there is often a tendency to "overdue" it by adding information that may be unnecessary.
-Just because the author has collected data he thinks will be useful doesn't mean he has to include it in the case.
+Contrary to the previous point, there is often a tendency to "overdo" it by adding information that may be unnecessary.
+Just because the author has collected data they think will be useful doesn't mean they have to include it in the case.
 It is important to ask the following questions: Do the students need these elements for a clear understanding of the situation?
 Are these data necessary to help students achieve the teaching objectives established for the case?

-- Avoid importing the analysis into the case.
+Avoid importing the analysis into the case.

 At this stage, it is essential to ensure that the analysis or interpretation of the facts described is not surreptitiously imported into the case.
-During the data collection and case writing process, authors gradually develop their own comprehension and analysis of the situation, but these elements must be reserved for the teaching notes and should not interfere in the case.
+During the data collection and case-writing process, authors gradually develop their own comprehension and analysis of the situation, but these elements must be reserved for the teaching notes and should not interfere in the case.